adamvinueza/graphs/README.md

-# graphs
+# Explaining Data Structures: Shortest Paths in Graphs

-Implementations of graph data structures, for teaching purposes.
+A treatment of BFS and shortest-path algorithms.

 ## The breadth-first search algorithm and shortest paths